j-boezi/Ad-Data-Cleaning-Project/README.md

 ```

 **Click Time: Fixed inconsistent timestamp formats.**
-**•Check validity of click time data
 ```sql
 SELECT DISTINCT click_time
 FROM ads_staging2
 ORDER BY 1;
 ```
-**•One timestamp is listed in a MM-DD-YY format rather than a YYYY-MM-DD format**
-**•Modify this so the format matches the other timestamps**
 ```sql
 SELECT TO_CHAR(
 	TO_TIMESTAMP('04-17-2024 20:45:57', 'MM-DD-YYYY HH24:MI:SS'),